-What Tests Will Need to be Done Pre-operatively?
+What Tests Will Need To Be Done Preoperatively?

-A hip replacement is major surgery so both medical and nursing staff will need to know about your health.
+A knee replacement is major surgery so both medical and nursing staff will need to know about your health.
 It is important you tell us about any health conditions you have and if you are taking any medications or herbal remedies.

 Some information cannot be obtained by asking questions so your doctor may order any or all of the following tests to determine your existing medical condition.

 - Chest X-ray

-- Hip X-ray
+- Knee X-ray

 - Electrocardiograph

 - Blood Tests

 - Urine Tests

 - A physical examination by a doctor and or anaesthetist